noahdammann/CS50/README.md

 #### [Mail](/Mail) - Week 3
   - A web email client
+  - Can send/receive emails which are stored locally on a SQLite database

 #### [Network](/Network) - Week 4
   - Simple social media application
+  - Users can create their own posts and like other people's posts

 #### [Final Project](/Final-project) Week 5
   - A full-stack web application built using Django
+  - Features a visually appealing and well-organized layout

 ## Conclusion